 Most of New Zealand has been forested over the last 10,000 years, and it is no surprise that most of the land animals are forest-dwellers.
 Of the animals that have backbones (vertebrates), forest birds were and still are the dominant native life form.

 With the exception of bats, New Zealand has no native land mammals, but there are 32 species of birds living in the bush.
-There were many more at the time Polynesians arrived, around 1250–1300 AD.
+There were many more when Polynesians arrived, around 1250–1300 CE.
 Birds had evolved to fill almost every available habitat, in many cases adopting mammal-like characteristics.
 For example, moa browsed tall shrubs like giraffes.

 Polynesians hunted moa and other large flightless birds to extinction.
 The Pacific rat they introduced also decimated populations of small, ground-nesting birds and insects.

 Early European explorers and colonists remarked on the volume of the birdsong.
 But burning and milling trees reduced and fragmented the bush area available to birds, while introduced predatory animals depleted populations and completely exterminated some species.
 Around 50% of native bird species are now extinct in the North and South islands.